balkce/demucstargetsel/README.md

     bash make_dns_multiuser.sh

+Once finished, this will create two sets of training configuration: a small one defined as "dns", and a complete one defined as "dns_full".

-Once finished, to train run:
+To train run:

     bash launch_embeddemucs_dns-multiuser_full64.sh

+This will by default will use the "dns_full" configuration, but can be changed by modifying the "dset" parameter.

 The model will be stored in `outputs/exp_dummy:embeddemucsdnsfull64/best.th`.